 Yes.
 Both retail and online sports betting were legalized in Michigan in December 2019.
-Online sportsbooks have yet to launch in the state but could debut in early 2021.
+Online sportsbooks launched in the state in January 2021.

-Online sportsbooks will operate as licensed partners to Michigan’s retail casinos.
-Both tribal and commercial casinos are slated to offer legal mobile sports betting.
+Online sportsbooks operate as licensed partners to Michigan’s retail casinos.
+Both tribal and commercial casinos offer legal mobile sports betting.

 Yes.
 Michigan’s Lawful Sports Betting Act allows for unrestricted betting on in-state college teams and events.

-College programs like the Michigan Wolverines and Michigan State Spartans will be available to wager on when the state’s online sportsbooks go live.
+College programs like the Michigan Wolverines and Michigan State Spartans are available to wager on at the state’s online sportsbooks.